ProgrammerIn-wonderland/betterChatRelay/README.md

 # BetterChatRelay
-A nice lil' discord to minecraft chat relay
+A nice lil' discord to minecraft chat relay  for spigot based servers

 ### How to setup
+(Download the latest plugin jar)[https://github.com/femboy-neal/betterChatRelay/releases/download/0.2.0/betterMinecraftRelay-1.0-SNAPSHOT.jar] and place it in your plugins folder

 Configure your relay.properties (in your servers home directory) with the following
 ```properties
 webhook = <webhook of the minecraft channel>